sarithekanayake/observability_stack/README.md

  3. Create a SSH Key pair to use with EC2 instances
  4. Download generated SSH Key pair to local machine

+On Slack,

+ 1. Create a new workspace for use with alerts
+ 2. Create an App and select build from scratch option
+ 3. Give a name, select newly created workspace to develop the app
+ 4. Navigate to incoming webhooks
+ 5. Switch on Active Incoming webhooks option
+ 6. Select Add new webhook to workspace and select the channel to post
+ 7. Copy the webhook link

 ## Steps to provision

  1. Setup credentials of user with `aws configure` command